 In April 2016, I flew First Class on an Emirates A380 Airbus A380 from Dubai (DXB) to Amsterdam (AMS).
-Pre-departure, the lounge I was given access to the Concourse A Emirates First Class Lounge at Dubai International Airport.
+Pre-departure, the lounge I was given access to was the Concourse A Emirates First Class Lounge at Dubai International Airport.

 All Emirates flights arrive and depart from Emirates Terminal 3 at Dubai International airport, currently the world’s largest airport terminal, with over 1,713,000 m2 (18,440,000 sq ft) of space.
 This terminal comprises two concourses: Concourse A and Concourse B. Both concourses feature Business and First Class lounges.
-My flight departed from Concourse A, so this is a review of the Concourse A First Class lounge only.
+The flight departed from Concourse A, so this is a review of the Concourse A First Class lounge only.

 My lunch included: